M. William Howard Jr.: International engagements

 For most of the 1970s and 1980s, Howard played a role in the movement for freedom from colonialism and white minority rule in Southern Africa (Zimbabwe, Namibia, and South Africa) and the former Portuguese colonies.
 From 1975 until 1990, the year of Nelson Mandela's release from prison, Howard was denied visas to enter the Republic of South Africa by the apartheid government.
 During this period, he chaired the Board of the American Committee on Africa; he presided at the United Nations-sponsored North American Regional Conference for Action Against Apartheid in 1984, and the 1981 United Nations Seminar on Bank Loans to South Africa in Zurich, Switzerland.
 In 1985, he stood with New Jersey Governor Thomas Kean when he signed a bill divesting State holdings of some $2 billion from companies doing business in South Africa.
 With Henry F. Henderson, a New Jersey businessman and Commissioner of the Port Authority of NY/NJ, Howard founded Management Futures, an initiative that provided internships to black South Africans in fields from which they had been excluded under the Job Reservations Act.

 Howard led the first post-revolution, American church delegation to the Christian Council of Cuba in 1977 and the first such delegation to the churches of the People's Republic of China after the Cultural Revolution.
 In 1985, he was a special guest of the Women's Protestant Federation of Germany on the 40th year observance of the fall of the Third Reich.
 He addressed the 4th Assembly of the All Africa Conference of Churches in Kenya in 1981.

 Personal life

 Howard married Barbara J. Wright in 1970.
-They are the parents of Matthew Weldon Howard, Adam Turner Howard, and Maisha Wright Howard.
+They are the parents of three children.

 Jazz aficionado

-A jazz enthusiast and collector, Howard has a particular interest in the intersection of spirituals, blues, and jazz.
+A jazz enthusiast and collector, Howard has a particular interest in the intersection of Spirituals, Blues, and Jazz.
 While pastor at Bethany, he inspired the start of a Jazz Vespers, which included world renown jazz musicians in worship.